Polycademy/PolyAuth/README.md

 2. Allow full access but need activation within certain amount of time - Reimplementation
 3. Prevent features unless fully activated - RBAC

+There needs to be an easy way to figure out whether a user owns a particular resource?
+Often actions are only allows if the user owns a particular resource, and this can occur in a collection resource too.
+Such as being able to delete a resource of a collection.

 Install with Composer
 ---------------------